-- Enhance our data collection and reporting processes to support collection and monitoring across Group locations. - Establish carbon reduction targets and supporting carbon reduction plans at our main locations, using our FY 2024 emissions data - Evaluate additional requirements and costs involved in the development of climate-related scenarios.
+- Enhance our data collection and reporting processes to support collection and monitoring across Group locations. - Establish carbon reduction targets and supporting carbon reduction plans at our main locations, using our FY 2024 emissions data as a baseline. - Evaluate additional requirements and costs involved in the development of climate-related scenarios.